 |PHYS 030||Physics Problem Solving I||1|

 |PHYS 123||Physics Problem Solving II||1|

-Distribution Requirements: Consult the College of Arts & Sciences portion of this catalog for courses approved to meet the Bachelor of Arts distribution requirements.
+Distribution Requirements: Consult the College of Arts & Sciences portion of this catalogue for courses approved to meet the Bachelor of Arts distribution requirements.

-Engineering Science Electives: All CE, EE, ME and ENGR courses (except ENGR 010).
+Engineering Science Electives: All BME, CE, EE, ENGR and ME courses (except ENGR 010).
 Must have a minimum of 9 credits at the 200-level.

 Capstone Design I and II courses must have the same course prefix.